Media

 Like other high school seniors considering college applications, Samantha Seaboldt can’t make choices based on campus visits this fall.

-The Northwestern: Without fall seasons, high school athletes need to market themselves to college coaches
+Article | The Northwestern: Without fall seasons, high school athletes need to market themselves to college coaches

 September 13, 2020